Engin-Boot/capture-behavior-of-a-visit-counter-lavandesh/needs-tech.md

 # Visit-counter technical needs

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given : 'visit-counter' and sensor are running and connected to the server and syncs at the intervals of 5 ms
+  - Given : Sensors are running and connects to the server of 'Visit-counter' and syncs at the intervals of 5 sec

-  When : Initiate and complete the restart of 'visit-counter'

-  Then :
+  - When : 'Visit-counter' server restarts
+  and re-establishes
+  connection to the sensor.

+  - Then : Sensor checks the timestamp of the last synchronization to the database and if it is different than what it is in local memory then updates the latest count of visiters to server Database.

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given
-  When
-  Then
+  - Given : Server of 'Visit-counter' is up and running.

+  - When : Sensor goes offline
+  and comes back online
+  and send 'setup' request to the server.

+  - Then : Server updates the 'Count' and 'time-stamp' variable of the sensor system by retrieving last count and time-stamp on the server database.